harshilshah2501/decentralized-live-streaming/README.md

-# Decentralized Live Streaming Network
+# Decentralized Live Streaming platform

-This project demonstrates a WebRTC-powered decentralized live-streaming network where viewers act as relays, reducing server load.
+This project demonstrates a WebRTC-powered decentralized live-streaming platform where viewers act as relays, reducing server load.
+It's an innovative approach to leverage the participants unused resources to relay the streaming traffic instead of frequently relying on STUN/TURN servers in case of P2P connection fail.

 ## Features
 - Peer-to-peer live streaming with WebRTC